-Unlike some cities, Norfolk isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Norfolk are a mix of both white- and blue-collar jobs.
-Overall, Norfolk is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Norfolk who work in office and administrative support (14.03%), sales jobs (10.62%), and healthcare (6.95%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Norfolk is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Norfolk is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Norfolk who work in office and administrative support (9.93%), sales jobs (9.31%), and management occupations (7.14%).

+Norfolk is a very ethnically-diverse city.
 The people who call Norfolk home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Norfolk residents report their race to be White, followed by Native American.
+The greatest number of Norfolk residents report their race to be White, followed by Asian.
 Norfolk also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.35% of the city’s residents.
-Important ancestries of people in Norfolk include Irish, English, Czech, and Swedish.
+People of Hispanic or Latino origin account for 14.68% of the city’s residents.
+Important ancestries of people in Norfolk include German, Irish, English, Czech, and Swedish.

 The most common language spoken in Norfolk is English.
-Other important languages spoken here include Spanish and Thai.
+Other important languages spoken here include Spanish and Polish.